Are They Really Local?

 -

-Natural and eco-friendly products: Many local firms prioritize lower-toxicity, family- and pet-friendly options derived from natural sources.
+Environmentally balanced products: Many local firms prioritize lower-toxicity, family- and pet-friendly options derived from natural sources.
 This matters in areas with kids, gardens, pets, or near waterways.
-Companies like Ehlers Pest Management (veteran-owned and family-operated) highlight eco-friendly treatments tailored to SE Wisconsin.
-Others, such as Kwik Kill in the Madison area or Be Green Pro for organic-based services, focus on safer alternatives that still get results.

 -